Funkmaster Flex: Auto design

 In 2005, Ford Motor Company opened its Dearborn design studio doors to Taylor to look at how to customize its product line-up and add exposure to the brand.
 He has since customized several models for Ford.

 Video games

 He is a voice actor in Quest for the Code in 2002.

-FunkMaster Flex's namesake was used on the American release for the PS2 video game Music 3000, FunkMaster Flex's Digital Hitz Factory in 2004.
+FunkMaster Flex's name was used on the American release for the PS2 video game Music 3000, FunkMaster Flex's Digital Hitz Factory in 2004.

 Flex is a featured DJ on The Beat 102.7 in Grand Theft Auto IV, Grand Theft Auto IV: The Lost and Damned and The Ballad of Gay Tony.

 He is a celebrity adversary and an unlockable free agent fullback in season mode of ESPN NFL 2K5.
 He also has an unlockable team, the Baurtwell Funkmasters.

 Flex was an unlockable character and in-game narrator in Def Jam Vendetta.

-Flex is also mentioned in the prelude of NBA 2K18 when talking to ATM (cpu character).
+Flex is also mentioned in the prelude of NBA 2K18 when talking to ATM (a CPU character).